 Shapovalov will meet the 12th-seeded Pablo Carreno Busta (pictured below) next, as the Spaniard moved past Nicolas Mahut 6-3, 6-4, 6-3 on Friday.

+Seth Sarelson is a contributing writer to Long Island Tennis Magazine.
 An avid tennis player since his grandmother bought him his first tennis racket at the age of 7, Seth grew up on Long Island and trained under Keith Kambourian at Bethpage State Park Tennis Center.
 He pursued this passion, playing USTA tournaments on Long Island and in the Eastern Region as a junior.
 A graduate of Cornell University, Seth has coached hundreds of students, run camps and continues to be an avid tennis enthusiast.